 This linear development is not frequent in real repositories, for a number of reasons, such as supporting multiple releases of the same software, trying new technologies that might be included in future versions or fixing multiple bugs in parallel.
-In such cases, it is common use branches, which are, according to (LEON, 2004), “a deviation from the main development line for an item”.
+In such cases, it is common use branches, which are, according to LEON (2004), “a deviation from the main development line for an item”.